Austria's Next Topmodel season 3

 Season 3 of Austria's Next Topmodel aired on Puls 4 from January to March 2011.
 The judging panel consisted of Lena Gercke, Elvyra Geyer, and Atil Kutoglu.
 Among the prizes were a cover on Austrian magazine Woman, the face of the newest Hervis campaign as well as two runway jobs at the Milan and Paris Fashion Week.

-The first episode featured contestants in all nine Austrian federal states and the top four from each state automatically qualified for a spot in the first episode.
-The top four competed again with the favorite of each state making the final cast directly.
-Five more contestants were granted wildcard spots, making a total of 14 competing in the remaining episodes.
+The first episode featured contestants in all nine Austrian federal states, and the top four from each state automatically qualified for a spot in the first episode.
+The top four competed again, with each state's favorite making the final cast directly.
+Five more contestants were granted wildcard spots, making 14 competing in the remaining episodes.
 Another change was that there was one casting to book in every episode where the actual job would take place abroad, however only the winner would be allowed to travel there.
-The only international destination to where all cast members traveled was New York City.
+The only international destination where all cast members traveled was New York City.